ross39/FYP/README.md

 ### Part 3.
 #### Deployment
 I will fill out this part when I actually deploy the model.
-I plan on putting the model into a container (Docker) and using AWS or Heroku to deploy the model.
+I plan on putting the application into a container (Docker) and using AWS or Heroku to deploy the application.
 I will need to figure out a continous deployment solution so the model can continue to improve.
 I realise there is diminishing returns and to improve I will have to redesign the architecture or begin stacking the models.

 ### Part 4.